 - Legal in all 50 states (as long as it contains little to no THC)

-You might be wondering, then, what the point of applying for one of these legal “low THC oil” cards is, when you could just as easily buy CBD oil online and have it shipped to your home.
+You might be wondering then what the point of applying for one of these legal “low THC oil” cards is, when you could just as easily buy CBD oil in Georgia online, and have it shipped directly to your home.

 Why Register for a “Low THC Oil” Card in Georgia?

-One thing that is worth mentioning in regard to CBD oil laws in Georgia is that there is a difference between the aforementioned CBD hemp oil (which is legal in all 50 states), and CBD oil that comes from actual cannabis/marijuana strains (which is only legal to licensed medical patients).
+One thing that is worth mentioning in regard to CBD oil laws in Georgia is that there is a difference between the aforementioned CBD hemp oil (which is offered by many companies in all 50 states), and CBD oil that comes from actual cannabis/marijuana strains (which is only legal to licensed medical patients).

 And of course, they can’t travel to a neighboring state like Florida and buy from a medical dispensary there, because their Georgia ID card would be invalid.